-- Information about how to make a complaint or raise concerns was available. - The complaint policy and procedures were in line with recognised guidance.
-Four complaints were received in the last year.
-We reviewed these and found that they were satisfactorily handled in a timely way. - The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+- Information about how to make a complaint or raise concerns was available.
+Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
+The practice had not received any complaints in the last year.
+We reviewed some previous complaints and found that they were satisfactorily handled in a timely way. - The practice learned lessons from individual concerns and complaints and also from analysis of trends.
 It acted as a result to improve the quality of care.
-For example the practice updated their ear syringing consent form to ensure all patients understood risks associated with the procedure following a complaint from a patient.
+For example GP access had been addressed and improved due to previous patient concerns.